 Women Build FAQ

 The mission of Habitat for Humanity’s Women Build program is to recruit, educate and nurture women to build and advocate for simple, decent and affordable houses in their communities.
 Greater Indy Habitat for Humanity hosted its first Women Build in 2014 in partnership with the Brown family.
-In 2015 we partnered with the Robinson family and in 2016 with the Davis family.
+In 2015 we partnered with the Robinson family, in 2016 with the Davis family, and in 2017 with the King family.
 Each Women Build home is funded and built by women leaders and volunteers in our community.
 Interested in participating?
-Contact firstname.lastname@example.org for details.
+Please complete this form.

 Why is it important?